 Jesus gave a warning in two parables in Matthew 25; I encourage you to read Matthew twenty-four and twenty-five on your own as space is limited in this blog format.
 In chapter twenty-five, Jesus tells of the five wise and foolish virgins.
 This eludes to the month of Elul, a time to wake up and prepare for the coming of the Messiah.

-15 See then that you walk circumspectly, not as fools but as wise, 16 redeeming the time, because the days are evil.
-17 Therefore do not be unwise, but understand what the will of the Lord is.
-18 And do not be drunk with wine, in which is dissipation; but be filled with the Spirit, 19 speaking to one another in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord, 20 giving thanks always for all things to God the Father in the name of our Lord Jesus Christ, 21 submitting to one another in the fear of God.”
+Ephesians 5:13-21 TLV “Yet everything exposed by the light is being made visible, 14 for everything made visible is light.
+This is why it says, “Wake up, O sleeper!
+Rise from the dead, and Messiah will shine on you.”
+15 So pay close attention to how you walk—not as unwise people but as wise.
+16 Make the most of your time because the days are evil.
+17 For this reason do not be foolish, but understand what the Lord’s will is.
+18 And do not get drunk on wine, for that is recklessness.
+Instead, be filled with the Ruach, 19 speaking to one another in psalms, hymns, and spiritual songs, singing and making music in your heart to the Lord— 20 always giving thanks for everything to God the Father, in the name of the Lord Yeshua the Messiah.
+21 Also submit yourselves to one another out of reverence for Messiah—”

 If you ever have the time, do a study on the word awake, we are prone to fall asleep, get distracted, or be led away into sin – this is why Elul is so important, it gives us ample time to get back on track before the coming of the Lord.
 While Scripture says no man knows the day or the hour, we will know the signs, and because every other feast was fulfilled exactly, we can expect the same with the Fall Feasts.